-Intended outcome Success criteria High Quality Teaching HQT 1 Specific gaps in children's learning: Mathematical number knowledge: Developing problem solving and reasoning skills- that Pupil Premium children are challenged in their Mathematical thinking and develop their reasoning skills.
+Intended outcome Success criteria- Final Impact End of Strategy: High Quality Teaching HQT 1 Specific gaps in children's learning: Mathematical number knowledge: Developing problem solving and reasoning skills- that Pupil Premium children are challenged in their Mathematical thinking and develop their reasoning skills.
 Specific gaps in children's learning: Mathematical number knowledge: Developing problem solving and reasoning skills- that Pupil Premium children are challenged in their Mathematical thinking and develop their reasoning skills.
 Book samples demonstrate that children are able to complete reasoning problem solving activities with greater frequency enabling them to develop their explanations.
-Subject leadership work- developing teachers CPD in developing challenge, variation and number skills.
-All PP children in Year 6 meet the EXS in Maths.
+Subject leadership work- developing teachers CPD in developing challenge, All PP children in Year 6 meet the EXS in Maths. variation and number skills.
 2 PP children in Year 6 are targeted for GDS.
 PP children will achieve EXS across the school including those children in EYFS.
-See achievement of PP children at end of report data: Children lack the quick recall and fluency to work with multiplication facts and have difficulty in recalling related division facts.
-A whole school emphasis on Multiplication facts and the introduction of FunKey Maths cards alongside existing TTRS enables the children to develop the understanding of Maths facts.
-Children's fluency and quick recall of multiplication facts are shown to be quicker and children have a very good understanding of their multiplication facts.
+See achievement of PP children at end of report data: Significant Impact: PP children have attained well (EXS) in the majority of years.
+(See data) The most successful year was 2022-23 where all PP reached the EXS for Maths.
+PP funding has been used to release the subject leader to drive improvements in Maths and this has seen a positive CSP visit which did a deep dive in Maths in December 2023.
+Children lack the quick recall and fluency to work with multiplication facts and have difficulty in recalling related division facts.
+Children's fluency and quick recall of multiplication facts, are shown to be quicker and children have a very good understanding of their multiplication facts.
 TTRS heat maps, demonstrate that children are improving the speed of their recall.